If you’re a serious runner, you probably go above and beyond when it comes to running shoes.

 While they don’t look like much, running hats are among the most overlooked and underrated pieces of serious running gear.

-In the following article, I’ll walk you through the 7 benefits of running with a hat on, and why you should always have a hat on while running.
+In the following article, I’ll walk you through the 7 reasons of running with a hat on, and why you should always have a hat on while running.

 Top 7 Reasons Why You Should Always run with a Hat on